neondatabase/website/content/docs/get-started-with-neon/using-api-keys.md

 Here's how to issue a new API key:

 1. Start by logging in to [Neon Console](https://console.neon.tech).
-2. Click on your username in the upper right corner, then click the `Settings` button.
+2. Click on your username in the upper right corner, then click `Account`.
 3. Under `Developer Settings` click on `Generate new API Key`.
 4. Choose a unique name that will help you remember what this key is for.
-For example, if you want a key for your testing environment, name the key `Test Key`.
+For example, if you want a key for your testing environment, name the key `Testing Environment`.
 5. Click the `Create` button and copy the generated key.

-You need to store your key in a safe location, Neon does not store this key for you.
+You need to store your key in a safe location after generating it, you will not be able to access this value again after leaving your `Developer Settings`.
 If you lose your key, revoke the lost key and create a new key to access the Neon API.
 You can safely store your API key in a credential manager on your local machine, or using a credential management service like [AWS Key Management Service](https://aws.amazon.com/kms/).

 Remember, all API keys remain valid until you revoke them.

 ### Revoke an API Key

-1. In your Neon Console, click on your username in the upper right corner and click the `Settings` button.
+1. In your Neon Console, click on your username in the upper right corner and click `Account`.
 2. Under `Developer Settings` you will see the list of issued and active API keys.
 3. To revoke the key forever, click the `Revoke` button.
 This will immediately revoke the key, all the requests using this key will now fail.